Friday, August 5, 2016

 A New Mandate

 In January of 1985, longtime City Councilor Rose Marie Coughlin resigned from the Council after she was elected Hampden County Treasurer in November of 1984.
 It was a position she would hold until the Hampden County government was abolished some fourteen years later.
 Her departure created a vacancy, which according to Council rules meant that the next closest defeated candidate in the last election had first rights of acceptance for the seat.
-Happy to accept was Morris Jones, a thirty year postal employee and well known Winchester Square (now Mason Square) political activist.
-The arrival of Jones also ended criticism from some quarters that the City Council consisted of all whites.
+Happy to accept was Morris Jones, a thirty year postal employee and well known Winchester Square political activist.
+The arrival of Jones also ended criticism from some quarters that the City Council consisted of all white people.

 Jones assumed the office right in the middle of a raging controversy involving the Baystate Medical Center.
-The hospital wanted to expand and construct new buildings, but the surrounding well-to-do and politically active neighborhood of Atwater Park was opposed, claiming that the new high-rises would spoil their view, increase traffic congestion and lower property values.
+The hospital wanted to expand and construct some new buildings, but the surrounding well-to-do and politically active neighborhood of Atwater Park was opposed, claiming that the new high-rises would spoil their view, increase traffic congestion and lower property values.

 Whether the hospital would be allowed to expand was uncertain, since many Councilors, including Mitch Ogulewicz, were undecided.
-Politically it was a hard call, since the angry neighborhood was very politically active with high voter turnouts.
+Politically it was a hard call, since the angry neighborhood was very politically active with high voter turnout.
 On the other hand, the hospital expansion would create hundreds of new jobs and greatly enhance the quality of health care facilities in the city.

-Adamantly opposed was Councilor Betty Montori, the wife of a prominent physician.
-In fact, Montori had run for office specifically with the intent of being a “no” vote on the hospital issue.
-Equally determined to support the project were Councilors Bill Foley, Frank Keough, Brian Santaniello and Vincent DiMonaco.
-In many ways Vinnie DiMonaco was considered the leader of the pro-hospital advocates.
-DiMonaco was a former labor union leader, and advocated the expansion because of the construction jobs it would create and the quality medical coverage it would provide for the area.
+DiMonaco was a retired labor union leader who advocated for the expansion because of the construction jobs it would create and the quality medical coverage it would provide for the area.
 Despite some initial hesitation, Morris Jones also joined the supporters.
 That left in the undecided category Mitch, Bob Markel and Mary Hurley as the swing votes who held the fate of the hospital in their hands.
 Because it was a special permit, a total of six votes instead of the usual five was required.

 With five councilors already in support of the expansion and only one opposed, it was within the power of any of the undecideds to determine the outcome.
 The three Councilors met on the issue often and it was agreed that if any one of them decided to vote in favor, then the other two would vote yes also.
 Perhaps somewhat cynically, they felt that if it was going to pass, then there would be no point in voting against the project and incurring the political wrath of the unions and other special interest groups over a lost cause.